 - Attach files to invoices

-QuickBooks is a fairly comprehensive invoice management software, as it has no limits on invoices, clients, or estimates.
+QuickBooks is a comprehensive invoice management software, as it has no limits on invoices, clients, or estimates.
 It also allows users to add hour-tracking to their invoices, as well as six different invoice templates.

 As for cons, there are a couple, but nothing deal-breaking.
-Firstly, users are limited to using Quickbooks’ own service for processing invoice payments, which might be annoying for anyone used to using PayPal or another third party service.
+Firstly, users are limited to using Quickbooks’ own service for processing invoice payments, which might be annoying for anyone used to using PayPal or another third-party service.

 It also limits phone and email customer support to the highest tier, meaning that anyone below the Advanced tier will have to stick to the live chat option.